flybywiresim/docs/docs/fbw-a32nx/feature-guides/freetext.md

 # Free Text

 This page explains in detail how to use the free text feature in the AOC Menu to message other sim pilots flying the A32NX.
-To begin using the free text feature you first need to enable the TELEX feature through the flyPad - [Guide Here](flypados3/settings.md#usage_3).
+To begin using the free text feature, you first need to enable the TELEX feature through the flyPad - [Guide Here](flypados3/settings.md#usage_3).

-Once the TELEX feature is enabled you need to input a valid (not already in use) flight number on the INIT A page on the MCDU.
-Afterwards navigate to the free text menu:
+Once the TELEX feature is enabled, you need to input a valid (not already in use) flight number on the INIT A page on the MCDU.
+Afterward, navigate to the free text menu:

 - Click on `MCDU MENU`
 - Click on `ATSU`